-A few choices of a networked-game dev
+Dev choices for a networked-game

 - What to communicate?

 - complete status, status changes, inputs...

 - How often?

 - at which rate

 - Over which protocol?

 - TCP, UDP, WS ...

 - Over which network architecture?

 - Client/Sever, Peer-To-Peer

 - How to deal with networking problems

 - latency ("lag") <== one main issue

 - limited bandwidth

 - connection loss

+- loss of packets